← Back

 • Deleting a node automatically deletes all connected edges

-• You can select multiple edges (Shift + Click) and delete them together
+• You can select multiple edges (cmd/ctr + Click) and delete them together

 Reference Material